Exporting Amazon EC2 Instances

-Create an Amazon S3 bucket where exported instances will be stored.
-The S3 bucket must grant Upload/Delete and View Permissions access to the firstname.lastname@example.org account.
+Create an Amazon S3 bucket for storing the exported instances.
+The Amazon S3 bucket must grant Upload/Delete and View Permissions access to the firstname.lastname@example.org account.
 For more information, see Creating a Bucket and Editing Bucket Permissions in the Amazon Simple Storage Service Console User Guide.

 At a command prompt, type the following command:

-To monitor the export of your instance, at the command prompt, type the following command:
+To monitor the export of your instance, at the command prompt, type the following command, where

-You can use the Amazon EC2 command line interface (CLI) to cancel or stop the export of an instance up to the point of completion.
+You can use the Amazon EC2 CLI to cancel or stop the export of an instance up to the point of completion.
 The ec2-cancel-export-task command removes all artifacts of the export, including any partially created Amazon S3 objects.
 If the export task is complete or is in the process of transferring the final disk image, the command fails and returns an error.